What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 Remember to File For Your Exclusion For That Tax Year

-Also, if you need to prove your home is your primary residence, you can provide documentation such as your tax return or your voter registration card.
+Also, if you need to prove your home is your primary residence, you can provide documentation such as your tax return or voter registration card.

 Can You Qualify for the Capital Gains Tax Exemption If You Didn't Meet the Requirements?